ltackmann/log4dart/README.md

 Log4Dart
 ========
 **Log4Dart** is a logger for Dart inspired by [Slf4J][slf4j].
+It supports logging at ERROR, WARN, INFO and DEBUG levels and has easy support for configuring specific appenders and logging formats.
+It also supports a nested diagnostic context that allows you to eassly make session specific log traces accross deep and recursive calls.

-The logger and its appender are interfaces and thus supports multiple implementations.
-The following implementations are included
+Currently the following appenders are included

   * **ConsoleAppender** Appender that logs to the console
-  * **file/FileAppender** Appender that logs to a file (this appender is not enabled by default as it depends on **dart:io**)
+  * **FileAppender** Appender that logs to a file
-  * **LoggerImpl** Logger implementation with multiple appenders and diagnostic/tracing support
+  * **StringAppender** Appender that logs to a string buffer

 Getting started
 ---------------